Doctors Are Online Now

 Professional telehealth GP consultation for a specialist referral in Australia

-By Medidoc Clinical Team · 2 April 2026 · 4 min read
+By Medidoc Clinical Team · 16 April 2026 · 4 min read

-Last reviewed: 2 April 2026 · Medically reviewed by Medidoc Clinical Team
+Last reviewed: 23 April 2026 · Medically reviewed by Medidoc Clinical Team

-Navigating the Australian healthcare system can sometimes feel complex, especially when you need specialized care.
+Navigating the Australian healthcare system can sometimes feel complex, especially when you need specialised care.
 Whether you require a dermatologist for a skin concern, a pediatrician for your child, or a cardiologist for heart health, your first step is almost always a GP referral.

 With the rise of telehealth services in Australia, getting that essential referral is now faster and more convenient than ever.
 This guide explains exactly how you can get a specialist referral online and why it’s a smart choice for many patients.